ghc-proposals/ghc-proposals/proposals/0000-submodules.rst

   g = \x -> f x <> "!"

 We get ``f`` and ``x`` at the top-level of the module, without exposing the ``Prelude`` import.
-This works because this context declaration form
+This works because this submodule form

-- is sealed, so it doesn't see any identifiers defined outside of it (besides module/context identifiers for importing/opening)
+- is sealed, so it doesn't see any identifiers defined outside of it (besides module identifiers for import declarations)
-- is anonymous, so it's opened in the scope it's declared in
+- is anonymous, so its declarations belong to its parent scope
 - is fully transparent, so it exposes all of its internal declarations

 To make the syntax more convenient let's introduce the *turnstile* operator, ``⊢``.
-The turnstile operator takes a series of module or context identifiers on the LHS, and a series of one or more declarations on the RHS::
+The turnstile operator takes a series of module identifiers on the LHS, and a series of one or more declarations on the RHS::

-  {-# LANGUAGE Contexts #-}
+  {-# LANGUAGE Submodules #-}

   module M (f, g) where